Last Updated on 9 July, 2021 by Veronica

 It is a place where we can observe many pieces of petrified trees thousands of years ago.

-It is a petrified tree 34 meters long, even if it does not seem so, that have had to reinforce it so that it does not break.
+It is a petrified tree 34 meters long, even if it does not seem so, that have had to reinforce it not to break.
 It’s pretty amazing how many years it has and how well it keeps it!

 It has a panoramic view of an area that has many petrified tree stumps.